Turtle-In-Space/theia/internal/README.md

 # What does this folder contain?

-This folder contatins help scripts specific to `theia`
+This folder contains code and other informaiton specific to `theia`.